ProtixIT/dataclass-binder/README.md

     database_url: str
     port: int
 ```

-To keep these examples short, from now on `import` statements will only be included the first time a particular imported name is used.

 Fields can be made optional by assigning a default value.
 Using `None` as a default value is allowed too: